What types of pet insurance are there?

-Your pet’s health can affect your premiums.
-So try to keep healthy by giving it lots of exercise and a good diet.
+Your pet’s health can affect your premiums, so try to keep your pet healthy by giving it lots of exercise and a good diet.

-If you own a dog, you are required by law to have them microchipped.
-This is not the case for cats.
-But it’s possible to reduce the cost of your cat insurance premium if you get your cat microchipped.
-This way, it’ll be easier to find them if they’re lost or stolen.
+If you own a dog, you are required by law to have them microchipped, and this is now also the case for cats.
+Another benefit of microchipping your pets it that it’ll be easier to find them if they’re lost or stolen.

 Have more than one pet?
 Insuring several pets on the same policy can save you money.
 You can get a discount for each subsequent pet you add to the policy.